CodeURJC-DAW-2019-20/webapp6/API/API.md

-# Anime Sop - API REST Documentation
+# Anime Shop - API REST Documentation

 ## About our API
 All you can find in our API Rest is information about users, products, product amount, blogs and orders.
 All you need to do is simply; you have to follow the API rules.
 If you try to do following a different way, it's probably what you will recieve an error.